Nimitz-class aircraft carrier

 The Nimitz class is a class of ten nuclear-powered aircraft carriers in service with the United States Navy.
 The lead ship of the class is named after World War II United States Pacific Fleet commander Fleet Admiral Chester W. Nimitz, who was the last living U.S. Navy officer to hold the rank.
 With an overall length of 1092 ft and a full-load displacement of over 100000 LT, the Nimitz-class ships were the largest warships built and in service until entered the fleet in 2017.

-Instead of the gas turbines or diesel–electric systems used for propulsion on many modern warships, the carriers use two A4W pressurized water reactors.
+Instead of the gas turbines or diesel–electric systems used for propulsion on many modern warships, the carriers use two A4W nuclear pressurized water reactors.
 The reactors produce steam to drive steam turbines which drive four propeller shafts and can produce a maximum speed of over 30 kn and a maximum power of around 260000 shp.
 As a result of nuclear power, the ships are capable of operating for over 20 years without refueling and are predicted to have a service life of over 50 years.
 They are categorized as nuclear-powered aircraft carriers and are numbered with consecutive hull numbers from CVN-68 to CVN-77.